scottyeager/info_foundation/src/token/stellar_migration/tf_chain_to_stellar_chain.md

-# TF APP to 3bot Connect
+# Convert TFT to the Stellar Blockchain in the 3Bot Connect App

+This document helps you to convert your TFT to from the ThreeFold proprietary rivine blockchain to the Stellar blockchain.
+Depending of your current situation you have to do one, or two steps to complete this conversion.

-## Option 1: you are still using the old TF App as wallet
+## Step 1: You have not updated to the 3Bot Connect and are still using the old TF App as wallet

-If you have not moved from the TF App to 3Bot Connect.
-Please follow the steps in the slides below to migrate from TF Chain to the Stellar Chain.
+You have not moved from the TF App to 3Bot Connect.
+Please follow the steps in the slides below to migrate from TF  App to the 3Bot connect app.

 <iframe src="https://docs.google.com/presentation/d/1IwcGyf6SGOsbXWVraU1OzWUX_O5W4nHobkKxkqs1ryg/embed?start=false&loop=false&delayms=10000" frameborder="0" width="750" height="470" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

+Congratulations, you successfully migrated your wallet(s) to the 3Bot Connect app.
+Now we have only one more step to finish.
+Please continue with Step 2.

-## Option 2: you have 3bot connect, your tokens are there.
+## Step 2:  You already have 3Bot connect, your tokens are listed in the 3Bot conenct app

-If you have already moved from the TF App to 3Bot Connect.
-Please follow the steps below to migrate from TF Chain to the Stellar Chain.

-> Convert TFChain TFT to Stellar TFTA using 3Bot Connect App

-TFChain TFTs can only be converted into Stellar TFTAs when the keys used to register these tokens on TFchain are imported into the 3Bot Connect app.

-Once this is done, conversion is simple : close your 3Bot Connect app on your smartphone, open it again by pressing the 3Bot connect icon, click on the Wallet tab below the screen, enter your PIN and then the conversion process starts.
+As you completed step 1 (just now or a long time ago) we need you to go through the process listed below to move your tokens to the Stellar blockchain.
+This step is super simple.
+The migration process is built into the 3Bot connect app and only requires you to open it.
+The app on your phone grabs the updated software automatically and will convert the tokens for you.

+Depending on your token situation (farmer with lots of transactions, an investor with locked tokens, etc, etc) this process might take a while, this is normal, just let the process complete.

+Let’s start the conversion process, it  is super simple:
+- close your 3Bot Connect app on your smartphone
+- open it again by clicking the 3Bot connect icon
+- click on the Wallet tab below the screen

 ![](./img/wallet_icon.jpg)

-During the conversion it is important NOT to close the app. (if there are locked tokens, it can take a while) !
+- enter your PIN

+Et voila, the conversion process starts.
+As stated before depending on your token situation this process might take a while.
+It is important not to close the app during conversion.

 <img src="img/import_wallet_stellar_mainnet.PNG" width="300">